 - Hosting advocacy training sessions.
 If you're launching a more intensive advocacy campaign that requires more complex actions (such as hosting grassroots fundraising events, speaking to lawmakers one-on-one, or leading local advocacy groups), you can offer group training classes in-person or online to answer any questions and provide materials for these "super advocates."

 - Providing educational resources on your website.
-No matter what, always keep your supporters educated and in-the-know about your advocacy campaign so they feel confident spreading the word to everyone they know.
-Provide one-pagers that detail the most important statistics and talking points for your cause as well as more detailed articles on your website for supporters to reference at any time.
+Always keep your supporters educated about your advocacy campaign so they feel confident about spreading the word.
+Provide one-pagers and infographics that that detail the most important talking points for your cause as well as more in-depth articles on your website for supporters to reference.

-While you don't want to micro-manage your hardworking advocates, remember that your team should be the guiding force for any and all campaign efforts.
+While you don't want to micro-manage your hardworking advocates, remember that your core team should be the guiding force for your campaign's overall vision and techniques.

-Be available to answer any questions, and always provide contact information for a representative (preferably someone local, if your organization has multiple chapters) in case a supporter wants more information.
+For your volunteer advocates, always be available to answer any questions and clearly communicate your campaign's big-picture goals.
+Provide contact information for a representative (preferably someone local, if your organization has multiple chapters) in case a supporter needs more information.

 6. Promote Fundraising Opportunities in Your Digital Advocacy Campaigns.

 As you should know by now, Luminate Advocacy is only one small part of the Luminate suite.
-With the full range of Luminate's functionality, your team can use the software to manage other aspects of your online campaigns—notably, online fundraising.
+With its full range of functions, your team can use the software to manage other aspects of your online campaigns—notably, online fundraising.